EdwardIrby/edwardirby/README.md

-# Edward Irby (he/him)
-Design technologist specializing in design systems and Front-End Architecture
+**Design technologist specializing in design systems and Front-End Architecture**

 ### Hi there 👋
 - 🔭 I’m currently working on [plaited](https://github.com/plaited/plaited) a JS toolkit for creating PWAs